Baratza Encore vs Virtuoso. Is It Worth Spending More For The step up?

 The Baratza Virtuoso is a versatile grinder that does not scrimp on quality of materials either.
 The body is partly made of the same high-quality plastic as the Encore, but with the addition of the more durable stainless steel top and base.

-The addition of higher-quality steel materials on the Virtuoso may make it a bit more expensive and a little heavier (Encore at 7 lbs. and Virtuoso at 8 lbs.).
+The addition of higher-quality steel materials on the Virtuoso may make it a bit more expensive and a little heavier (Encore at 3.2 kg and Virtuoso at 3.6 kg).
 However, this also makes the Virtuoso more stable and less prone to easy wear with everyday use.